-Table 42.
+Table 40.
 Serial Port Control 0 Register

-Bits Bit Name Description

-7 DITHEN ly for 16-bit data width modes.
+Bits Bit Name Description 7 DITHEN Dither enable is applicable only for 16-bit data width modes.
 0 = disabled (default).
 1 = enabled.

-181408

 5 LRMOD LRCLK mode sets the LRCLK for either a 50% duty cycle or a pulse.
-The pulse mode should be at least 1 BCLK w $0 = 50\%$ duty cycle (default).
+The pulse mode should be at least 1 BCLK wide.
+0 = 50% duty cycle (default).
+1 = pulse mode.
+4 BPOL BCLK polarity sets the BCLK edge that triggers a change in audio data.
+This can be set for the falling or rising edge of the BCLK.

-4 .
-See the second

-edge of the BCLK.

 0 = falling edge (default).
 1 = rising edge.

-3 LRPOL 3 3 edge that triggers the beginning of the left channel audio frame.
-This can be set

-3 LRPOL for the falling or rising edge of
+3 LRPOL LRCLK polarity sets the LRCLK edge that triggers the beginning of the left channel audio frame.
+This for the falling or rising edge of the LRCLK.
 0 = falling edge (default).
 1 = rising edge.

-[2:1] CHPF[1:0] Channels per frame sets the n umber of channels per LRCLK frame.

-Setting Channels per LRCLK Frame

-00 Stereo (default)

-01 TDM 4
+[2:1] CHPF[1:0] Channels per frame sets the number of channels per LRCLK frame.
+Setting Channels per LRCLK Frame 00 Stereo (default) 01 TDM 4 10 Reserved 11 Reserved 0 MS Serial data port bus mode.
+Both serial port slave in slave mode.

-10 Reserved

-11 Reserved

-0 MS Serial data port bus mode.
-Both LRCLK and BCLK are master of the serial port when set in master mode and are

-serial port slave in slave mode

 0 = slave mode (default).

-1 = master mode.
-1 = master mode.
+1 = master mode. h LRCLK and BCLK are master of the serial port when set in master mode and are